javelit/docs/content/get-started/fundamentals/tutorials/create-a-multi-page-app.md

 **1. Forms for controlled reruns**

-As explained in the [basic concepts](/get-started/fundamentals/main-concepts#data-flow), a Jeamlit app re-runs top-to-bottom every time a widget value is changed.
+As explained in the [basic concepts](/get-started/fundamentals/main-concepts#data-flow), a Javelit app re-runs top-to-bottom every time a widget value is changed.
 Without a form, changing the text area or temperature slider would trigger a full app rerun.
 With a form, the app only reruns when the submit button `Get answer` is clicked.
 Forms prevent the app from rerunning on every widget change.